Death of Conrad Roy: In media

-On June 16, 2017, 48 Hours aired "Death by Text", an in-depth investigation of the events surrounding Roy's death.
+On June 16, 2017, 48 Hours aired "Death by Text," an in-depth investigation of the events surrounding Roy's death.

-On September 23, 2018, Lifetime released a telefilm entitled Conrad & Michelle: If Words Could Kill which stars Austin P. McKenzie as Conrad Roy and Bella Thorne as Michelle Carter.
+On September 23, 2018, Lifetime released a telefilm titled Conrad & Michelle: If Words Could Kill which stars Austin P. McKenzie as Conrad Roy and Bella Thorne as Michelle Carter.

-A Dateline NBC episode regarding the case, entitled "Reckless", aired on NBC on February 8, 2019.
+A Dateline NBC episode regarding the case, titled "Reckless," aired on NBC on February 8, 2019.
 In addition to covering the court proceedings of Carter's conviction, Dateline correspondent Andrea Canning interviewed both the prosecution and defense attorneys, along with Conrad Roy's family members.

 On July 9, 2019, HBO released a two-part documentary on the case called I Love You, Now Die: The Commonwealth Vs. Michelle Carter, which explored the complicated relationship between Carter and Roy, drawing on some of the thousands of texts they exchanged over two years to chronicle their courtship and its tragic consequences.
 The film premiered at South by Southwest 2019, and was directed and produced by Erin Lee Carr.
 The same week as the documentary release, Carter's lawyers submitted a petition to the Supreme Court to consider her encouragement to commit suicide as protected free speech.
 Constitutional law scholar Eugene Volokh was reported as saying he did not expect the justices to take the case.
 The court declined to take up the case in January 2020.

 On August 15, 2019, it was announced that Universal Cable Productions was developing a television series inspired by the case.
 On August 7, 2020, Variety reported that Elle Fanning would be starring as Michelle Carter and the series would be titled The Girl from Plainville which would be on Hulu.
 Fanning, Liz Hannah, Patrick Macmanus and Brittany Kahan Ward are executive producers of the series and Unbelievable director Lisa Cholodenko was announced to direct the first two episodes.

 On May 7, 2021, the band SKYND, known for their true crime-inspired music, released a single titled "Michelle Carter" based on the events of the case.
 SKYND commented on the case to Wall of Sound, saying, "She could have helped him but instead she repeated herself over and over again telling Conrad to kill himself."